 Why Hire a Removal Company?

-When to Start Taking Care of the Utilities When Moving?
+When to Start Taking Care of Utilities When Moving?

 Conventional wisdom dictates that you should contact your current energy supplier(s) at least 48 hours, but not more than 14 days, before your relocation.
 Consult your latest gas and electricity bills for contact details of your current energy supplier(s) or, failing that, for gas, contact the Meter Point Administration Service and, for electricity, contact your local electricity distribution company.

-What’s the Process of Ending the Utilities Contract in the Old House?
+What’s the Process of Ending Utilities Contracts in Your Old Home?

 Typically, you will have 28 days to settle your account but, if you do not agree with your final statement, keeping a record of your meter readings should help to resolve any dispute with your energy supplier(s).

-How to Set Up Gas and Electricity in a New Home?
+How to Set Up Gas and Electricity in Your New Home?

 The process of setting up gas and electricity in a new home is similar to that of ending the utility contract in your previous property, only in reverse.
 Take gas and electricity meter readings as soon as is practicable when you move into your new home, contact the existing energy supplier(s) and provide your details, the meter readings and the date you moved in.